 Participate in local traditions with holiday parades, theater performances, and events.

-15. Dine at Yosemite’s Ahwahnee and Wawona Hotels
+15. Dine at Yosemite’s Majestic and Big Trees Hotels

 Special winter dinner events include Renaissance-style Bracebridge dinners in mid-December, a special Thanksgiving and Christmas dinner, and a New Year celebration.
-Yosemite’s Chefs’ Holidays at The Ahwahnee, held each year in January and February, feature some of the country’s most innovative and acclaimed chefs.
+Yosemite’s Chefs’ Holidays at the Majestic Yosemite Hotel (previously called the Ahwahnee), held each year in January and February, feature some of the country’s most innovative and acclaimed chefs.

 What is your idea of winter adventure in Yosemite country?
 Share your experiences and pictures on our Facebook page.